tominozh/hangman/README.md

-# hangman
-hangman - guess word app
+hangman - guess the word or get killed (single or multiplayer)

+used in this project:
+basic java
++SQLite
++ListView, ListViewAdapter (integer,string,image)
++SharedPreferences